graphcore/poprithms/poprithms/notes/schedule/anneal/README.txt

-The algorithm works as follows:
+The poprithms::anneal scheduling algorithm has 2 components: Ops and Allocations.

+The objective of the algorithm is to schedule the Ops so as to minimize the duration that Allocations are live, weighted by their sizes.

-Start by initializing the schedule as any feasible schedule.
-Then, looks for valid shifts of contiguous chunks in the schedule.
-Example
+It starts by initializing the schedule as any feasible schedule.
+Then, it looks for valid shifts of contiguous chunks in the schedule.
+Example of a shift:

    a  b  c  d  e  f   (i)
       =======  ----